 Electricity demand continues to rise worldwide.
 Utilities are challenged to find economical, sustainable solutions.
 Losses due to fault current limitation are common.
 Nearly 50% of the electrical losses between generators and end-users occur in transformers.
 High-temperature superconducting (HTS) cables can transport current with low losses and a very high power density.
 Incorporating HTS into electrical generators and equipment increases system efficiency, reliability and safety.
 Policies and measures to enable HTS to become commercially available include continued support for R&D and sustained public and private research partnerships.

-The aim of the Implementing Agreement for a Co-operative Programme for Assessing the Impacts of High-Temperature Superconductivity on the Electric Power Sector (HTS IA) is to identify and evaluate the potential benefits of superconductivity and the barriers to achieving these benefits.
-HTS IA participants keep abreast of the state-of-the-art and industry standards regarding HTS component manufacturers, cryogenics research, laboratories and trade organisations.
+The aim of the ETI focusing on superconducting cables for electricity (HTS) is to identify and evaluate the potential benefits of superconductivity and the barriers to achieving these benefits.
+HTS participants keep abreast of the state-of-the-art and industry standards regarding HTS component manufacturers, cryogenics research, laboratories and trade organisations.
 There are 13 Contracting Parties, including Israel, and two Sponsors.

 HTS cables have clear benefits for the electric power sector.
 They reduce space in urban environments, and when cooled to -200°C, HTS cables can transport nearly three times more electric power than conventional copper cables with much fewer transmission losses and without generating magnetic fields.

-The HTS IA works actively to identify new applications and projects using this promising technology.
-In Essen, Germany (a Contracting Party to the HTS IA), a two-year “AmpaCity” project is testing a resistive HTS fault current limiter and the world’s longest HTS cable - 1 kilometre (km).
+HTS works actively to identify new applications and projects using this promising technology.
+In Essen, Germany (a Contracting Party to the HTS), a two-year “AmpaCity” project is testing a resistive HTS fault current limiter and the world’s longest HTS cable - 1 kilometre (km).

 The HTS cable is laid between two 10 kilovolts (kV) urban substations.
 Power is transformed from the high-voltage line (110 kV) to a 10 kV current limiter, then transmitted by HTS cable to the city centre.
 This eliminates the need for a MV substation.